AresMUSH/ares-docker/README.md

     docker-compose up
 ```

-2. Launch a shell connected to the container.
+2. In a new PowerShell/Terminal window, launch a shell connected to the container:

 ```
     docker exec -it ares-docker_game_1 /bin/bash -l